redhat-cop/redhat-image-mode-demo/docs/use-cases/image-mode-way-of-working/chapter2.md

                 Version: 9.6 (2025-07-21 16:04:36.100285429 UTC)
     ```

-11. Reboot the VM to change to the new homepage and run RHEL 10!
+11. Reboot the VM to change to the new webpage and run RHEL 10!

     ```bash
     sudo reboot